Metrist-Software/product-docs/vitepress/docs/monitors/metrist_kinesis.md

   "run_groups": ["match-one", "or-more", "run-groups"], "run_spec": {
     "name": "kinesis",
-    "run_type": "dll",
+    "run_type": "dll"
-  }
+  },
   "steps": [
     {
       "check_logical_name": "WriteToStream",
-      "description": "This step attempts to write streaming data using the PutRecordRequest class.", },
+      "description": "This step attempts to write streaming data using the PutRecordRequest class."
+    },
     {
       "check_logical_name": "ReadFromStream",
-      "description": "This step attempts to read data from the stream created in a previous step.", },
+      "description": "This step attempts to read data from the stream created in a previous step."
+    }
   ]
 }
 ```